juanma-wp/enterprise-block-editor/Perplexity-prompt.md

 Do not add horizontal rules.

-You are creating lessons for Module 2: Building with Blocks
+You are creating lessons for Module 12: Block Development for Enterprise Requirements

-Create a new lesson, Building Block Themes
+Create a new lesson, Multisite Considerations

 It should cover the following three high level topics
-* Building and extending block themes with theme.json
-* Creating custom templates, template parts, and patterns
-* Creating child themes
+* Global vs. Site-Specific Blocks
+* Customizing block permissions based on user roles across sites